analyst-Riya/student-management-database/README.md

 # Student Management Database – Task 1

-This project was part of my internship at @Main Crafts Technology.
+This project was part of my internship at Main Crafts Technology.
 In Task 1, I created the basic Student Management Database to manage student information.

 A Student Management System built with SQL - includes table creation, sample data, and queries for managing student information.